kedarmhaswade/cities/README.md

 Some observations
 ----------------------------

-* The *time* command shows some result for this import:
+The *time* command shows some result for this import is:

  1. MySQL (server on nearest machine on the network):
  2. SQLite (Local):